-Firstly I would like to present my special appreciation to my supervisor Assoc.Prof.
-Dr. Rahib Abiyev, without whom it is not possible for me to complete the project.
+Firstly I would like to present my special appreciation to my supervisor Prof. Dr. Fakhreddin Mamedov, without whom it is not possible for me to complete the project.
 His trust in my work and me and his priceless awareness for the project has made me do my work with full interest.
-His friendly behavior and his words of encouragement kept me doing my project.
+His friendly behavior with me and his words of encouragement kept me doing my project.

 Secondly I offer special thanks to my parents, who encouraged me in every field of life and try to help whenever I needed.
 They enhanced my confidence in myself to make me able to face every difficulty easily.
 I am also grateful to my mother whose prayers and my father whose words for me had made this day comes true.
-And because of them I am able to complete my work.
+And because of them I am able to complete my work

 I would also like to pay my special thanks to my all friends who helped me and encouraged me for doing my work.
+Their reluctance and friendly environment for me has helped me.
 I want to thank them as they contributed their time and provided very helpful suggestions to me.